truhlik/endevel-entry-django-api/README.md

 # Prerequirements

-# to run with docker - at your own risk, might not work
+# to run with Docker

 requirements.txt in /endevel_entry/ directory with the following content:<br>
 `django==4.0`<br/>